aki05162525/kojiro-mahjong-app/docs/hono-coding-guidelines.md

 import type { AuthContext } from '../../middleware/auth'
 import { authMiddleware } from '../../middleware/auth'
 import * as leaguesService from '../../services/leagues'
-import { LeagueSchema, UnauthorizedResponse } from '../schemas/leagues'
+import { LeaguesResponseSchema, UnauthorizedResponse } from '../schemas/leagues'

 const app = new OpenAPIHono<AuthContext>()